 Butler's Mass Communications program provides students with valuable hands-on experience in three different areas of emphasis: Radio-Television sequence, Print Journalism sequence and Sport Media sequence.
 Radio-Television students work as on-air personalities, production personnel and writers.
 Print Journalism students gain reporting and design experience producing for the campus newspaper, magazine and online outlets.
-Sports media students cover Butler sporting events as well as provide play-byplay coverage of games.
+Sports media students cover Butler sporting events as well as provide play-by-play coverage of games.
 All Butler students have the opportunity to join the staffs of our award-winning newspaper, magazine, radio, television and online media, whether they are Mass Communications majors or not.
 Students interested in applying for Mass Communication activity scholarships should contact the Mass Communications department.

-Sports Media Sequence First Semester: MC126, MC161, MC162 Radio/Television Sequence First Semester (Fall): MC163, MC165, MC169, MC292 Second Semester: MC127, MC169 Third Semester: MC163 or MC165, MC226 MC283 Second Semester (Spring): MC161, MC162, MC164, MC166, MC176 or MC210 Fourth Semester: MC227, MC290 Third Semester (Summer): IP193 Print Journalism Sequence First Semester: MC145 or MC147, MC161, MC162 Fourth Semester (Fall): MC263, MC265, MC171, MC176, or MC210 Fifth Semester (Spring): MC264, MC266, MC290 Second Semester: MC146 or MC148, MC169, and 5 add'l hours from any MC course or IP193 (Note: Must take one of MC171, MC176, or MC210)
+Sports Media Sequence

+First Semester:

+MC126, MC161, MC162

+Second Semester:

+MC127, MC169

+Third Semester:

+MC163 or MC165, MC226

+Fourth Semester:

+Print Journalism Sequence

+MC227, MC290

+First Semester: MC145 or MC147, MC161, MC162

+Second Semester: MC146 or MC148, MC169, and 5 add'l hours from any MC course or IP193

-MC245 or MC247, and 4 add'l hours from any MC course or IP193 Fourth Semester: MC246 or MC248, MC290, and 3 add'l hours from any MC course or IP193
+Third Semester: MC245 or MC247, and 4 add'l hours from any MC course or IP193

+Fourth Semester: MC246 or MC248, MC290, and 3 add'l hours from any MC course or IP193